Personalize the Buyer's Journey with Smart Modules

-As of now, HubSpot Marketing Hub Professional and Enterprise customers can create smart CTAs, forms, and rich text modules on landing pages, website pages, or in email.
+As of now, HubSpot Marketing Hub Professional and Enterprise customers can create smart CTAs, forms, and rich text modules on landing pages, website pages, or email.

 Today’s marketing requires creating an experience that encourages trust at any and all stages of the buyer’s journey.
 It’s more than writing blog posts, it’s personalizing content.